oversys/PyPass/README.md

   * Fixed the "PYPASS" title text failing to download when the `text.txt` file is missing
   * Major bug fixes within first-time setup code
   * Improved program consistency
-  * Switched between Search or Delete account options (C was deleted and D was search)
+  * Switched between Search or Delete account options (C was delete and D was search)

-## Build 8 - 5 September 2021
+## Version 3.1 - 5 September 2021
   * Modified the `README.MD` file.
 Dates are now written in the British format
   * Updated instructions

+## Version 3.2 - 5 September 2021
+  * Added a feature to allow you to generate a random password without changing the password of an existing account
+  * Updated instructions
+  * Updated `README.md` file
+  * Program no longer fails to launch if `pyperclip` library is not installed